jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 **Regional pest management strategies**

 ### 71 Preparation of regional pest management strategy
-A regional council or any other person may prepare a proposal for a regional pest management strategy.
+A regional council or any other person May prepare a proposal for a regional pest management strategy.

 ### 72 Notification of proposal by regional council
-(1) A regional council may notify, in accordance with section 78, a proposal for a regional pest management strategy only if it is of the opinion that—
+(1) A regional council May notify, in accordance with section 78, a proposal for a regional pest management strategy only if it is of the opinion that—
   (a) the benefits of having a regional pest management strategy in relation to each organism to which the strategy would apply outweigh the costs, after taking account of the likely consequences of inaction or alternative courses of action; and
   (b) the net benefits of regional intervention exceed the net benefits of an individual's intervention; and (ba) where funding proposals for the strategy require persons to meet directly the costs of implementing the strategy—